GrafeasGroup/tor/README.md

 ### From release

-Given a release in <https://github.com/GrafeasGroup/tor/releases>, download the attached `.whl` file for your platform/architecture and `pip install` it directly like so:
+Given a release in <https://github.com/GrafeasGroup/tor/releases> (perhaps the [latest](https://github.com/GrafeasGroup/tor/releases/latest)), download the attached `.whl` file for your platform/architecture and `pip install` it directly like so:

 ```sh
 $ pip install ./path/to/tor-3.6.1-py3-any-none.whl